tuya/tuya-home-sdk-react-native/README.md

 ```

-> **Note:** This project is still in the process of debugging and some of functions are not stable.
+> **Note:** This project is still in the process of debugging and some of the functions are not stable.